Nerivec/ha-zigbee2mqtt/README.md

 Zigbee2MQTT Home Assistant add-ons.

-This is based on https://github.com/zigbee2mqtt/hassio-zigbee2mqtt with the following changes:
+This is a refactoring of https://github.com/zigbee2mqtt/hassio-zigbee2mqtt with the following (major) changes:
 - Rewrite to use s6-overlay & co, and improve configuration handling
 - ⚠️ BREAKING: Use `addon_config` mapping.
 See [migration](#migrating-from-official-add-on)
   - Config folder is now included in Home Assistant add-on backups